bitfaster/BitFaster.Caching/README.md

 *s* = 0.86 (yields approx 80/20 distribution)<br>
 *N* = 500

 Cache size = *N* / 10 (so we can cache 10% of the total set).
-ConcurrentLru has approximately the same performance as a standard Lru in this single threaded test.
+ConcurrentLru has approximately the same computational overhead as a standard LRU in this single threaded test.

 |             Method |     Mean |   Error |  StdDev | Ratio | RatioSD |
 |------------------- |---------:|--------:|--------:|------:|--------:|